azdavis/millet/docs/manual.md

 ### Project-wide settings

 Millet can be configured with a `millet.toml` in the workspace root.
-It has the following format:
+It is a [TOML][] file with the following format:

 ```toml
 version = 1